 Welcome to BookerParadox.Com!
-My name is Brett Booker, and I am currently serving an 11 1/2yr sentence in Federal Prison for a non-violent drug offense.
+My name is Brett Booker, and I am currently serving a 138 month sentence in Federal Prison for a non-violent drug offense.
 However, since walking into these prison gates, I have held on to a unique perspective.
-My noble truth.
-That I would not only prevail over these unfavorable circumstances but turn this experience into the defining moment of my life which, in retrospect, I would not trade for anything else.
-It has saved my life and provided me the opportunity to understand the meaning and purpose for my time spent on this earth.
+Something that guides me to fulfillment.
+That I will not only prevail over these unfavorable circumstances, but turn this experience into the defining moment of my life.
+Which in retrospect, I would not trade for anything else, as it has provided me the opportunity for deep reflection, and helped me understand the meaning and purpose for my time spent on this Earth.

-You see, I understand the importance of having the discipline, strength and undaunting drive to always confront the most excruciating facts of one’s reality.
-Not to hide from it, or conform to the mediocrity all around me.
+I’ve come to understand the importance of having the discipline, strength and undaunting drive to always confront the most excruciating facts of my reality; rather than hiding from it, or conforming to the insanity all around me.
 I’m in a place of extreme violence and stupidity.
 A place where there are constant shenanigans lurking around every corner.
 Something I refuse to be a part of.

-The tool I use to share my experiences with the world and give people an inside look of prison from an inmates perspective.
+The tool I use to share my experiences with the world and give people an inside look of prison from an inmate’s perspective.
 Bringing people on a journey behind the wall.
-Providing me with the chance to deal with my current reality, and in turn, I show everyone that despite your circumstances, you can always smile.
-My favorite philosopher, Marcus Aurelius, affirmed this when he said, “Very little is needed to make a happy life; it’s all within yourself, in your way of thinking.
+Providing me with the opportunity to deal with my current reality, and in turn, I show everyone that despite your circumstances, you can always smile.
+As happiness is a choice.
+My favorite philosopher, Marcus Aurelius, affirmed this when he said, “Very little is needed to make a happy life; it’s all within yourself, in your way of thinking.”